 My research involves the design and evaluation of data-driven privacy and security tools with the goal of empowering users to make more informed decisions.
-I'm particularly interested in understanding how data-driven systems and user interfaces can help users in navigating security and privacy in the age of ubiquitous computing.
+I'm particularly interested in understanding how data-driven systems and user interfaces can help users navigate security and privacy in the age of ubiquitous computing.

 My work mostly lies at the intersection of human–computer interaction, ubiquitous computing, and machine learning, but I have also worked on authentication, accessibility, and local community systems.
 My advisor is Prof. Yang Wang.